mwiencek/yarb/README.md

 yarb is much less flexible than browserify, but better at defining dependencies between bundles.
 In browserify, sharing files between bundles tends to require a lot of manual `expose` and `external` settings on each file.
 A yarbundle’s `external` function only accepts other bundles as input, and the bundling process knows exactly which files are common to both.

-While yarb shares API similarities with browserify and is even compatible with browserify transforms, it currently does not handle the full array of core modules (only `events`, `fs`, `module`, `path`, `stream`, `util`), and lacks most of the settings and behaviors that browserify has.
+While yarb shares API similarities with browserify and is even compatible with browserify transforms, it currently does not handle the full array of core modules (only `events`, `fs`, `module`, `net`, `path`, `stream`, `util`), and lacks most of the settings and behaviors that browserify has.

 This project served two purposes for me: (1) fixing a frustration after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
 Use browserify unless you know what you’re doing.